 6. Contraceptive Vaginal Ring

 This method of birth control is 91% effective.
 You need to insert the ring into your vagina.
-This has to be done once in a month.
-The vaginal ring has to be in place for 3 weeks.
+This has to be done once a month.
+The vaginal ring, like NuvaRing Generic, has to be in place for 3 weeks.
 After this, you have to remove it for 1 week.
 In this duration of a week, you will get your periods.
 The ring contains hormones that disallow ovaries from releasing an egg.

 - The ring reduces acne, cramps, and causes lighter periods.
-However, it may increase the risk to blood clots for some.
+However, it may increase the risk of blood clots for some.

 - Some of the side effects include vaginal discharge, nausea, breast tenderness, and headache.

 7. Male Condom

 The success rate of a male condom ranges between 85% and 88%.
 It is a thin sheath of rubber.
 The male user has to slip the condom over his penile organ.
 The condom acts as a barrier.
 It keeps semen from entering the vagina.
 Thus, the male condom prevents pregnancy.
 Another advantage of this birth control measure is that it protects against sexually transmitted diseases and infections.